RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Intermission 1.md

 "Then...if they knew you at the start and call you by the first part of your name...I'll call you Bug cause we met at the end of my struggles."
 Trouble tried to smile reassuringly at Bug.

-"We'll probably still have struggles, but you're not struggling alone anymore."
+"We'll probably still have more struggles, but you're not struggling alone anymore."

 ---